 98 percent of pupils offered a place at a school of their choice

-Parents and carers who applied online received an email confirming their school place and they will be able to accept the place online.
+Parents and carers who applied online will receive an email confirming their school place and they will be able to accept the place online.
 Parents and carers who did not apply online will receive a letter including the place on offer and the reasons why.
 This letter is specific to each pupil and contains an explanation for the decision made.
 More information about school admissions is available at www.gloucestershire.gov.uk/schooladmissions.

 Parents are encouraged to accept their place online or return their reply forms as soon as possible.